Tetralogy of Fallot

 These defects, which affect the structure of the heart, cause oxygen-poor blood to flow out of the heart and to the rest of the body.
 Infants and children with tetralogy of Fallot usually have blue-tinged skin because their blood doesn't carry enough oxygen.

-Tetralogy of Fallot is often diagnosed during infancy or soon after.
-However, tetralogy of Fallot might not be detected until later in life in some adults, depending on the severity of the defects and symptoms.
+Tetralogy of Fallot is often diagnosed while the baby is an infant or soon after.
+Sometimes, depending on the severity of the defects and symptoms, tetralogy of Fallot is not detected until adulthood.

-Tetralogy of Fallot is a combination of four congenital abnormalities.
-The four defects include a ventricular septal defect (VSD), pulmonary valve stenosis, a misplaced aorta and a thickened right ventricular wall (right ventricular hypertrophy).
-They usually result in an insufficient amount of oxygenated blood reaching the body.
+Tetralogy of Fallot is a combination of four congenital heart defects.
+The four defects are a ventricular septal defect (VSD), pulmonary stenosis, a misplaced aorta and a thickened right ventricular wall (right ventricular hypertrophy).
+They usually result in a lack of oxygen-rich blood reaching the body.

-Tetralogy of Fallot symptoms vary, depending on the extent of obstruction of blood flow out of the right ventricle and into the lungs.
+Tetralogy of Fallot symptoms vary, depending on the amount of blood flow that's blocked.
 Signs and symptoms may include:

-- A bluish coloration of the skin caused by blood low in oxygen (cyanosis)
+- A bluish coloration of the skin caused by low blood oxygen levels (cyanosis)

 - Shortness of breath and rapid breathing, especially during feeding or exercise